zeratax/yacx/CONTRIBUTING.md

 #### Bugs

-If you're reporting a security issue, please email me at security@zera.tax, otherwise if you're reporting a bug, please create an [issue](https://github.com/ZerataX/yacx/issues/new?labels=bug).
+If you're reporting a security issue, please email me at security@zera.tax ([gpg key](https://keybase.io/zeratax/pgp_keys.asc)), otherwise if you're reporting a bug, please create an [issue](https://github.com/ZerataX/yacx/issues/new?labels=bug&template=bug_report.md).

 #### Feature Requests

-If you have an idea for a new feature or an enhancement, please create an [issue](https://github.com/ZerataX/yacx/issues/new?labels=enhancement).
+If you have an idea for a new feature or an enhancement, please create an [issue](https://github.com/ZerataX/yacx/issues/new?labels=enhancement&template=feature_request.md).

 ### Pull Requests